boostercloud/booster/docs/README.md

 boost new:entity Post --fields title:string content:string author:string --reduces PostCreated
 ```

-You should see now a new file called `Post.ts` in the `src/entities` directory.
+You should see now a new file called `post.ts` in the `src/entities` directory.

 This time, besides using the `--fields` flag, we use the `--reduces` flag to specify the events the entity will reduce and, this way, produce the Post current state.
 The generator will create one _reducer function_ for each event we have specified (only one in this case).
 Reducer functions in Booster work similarly to the `reduce` callbacks in Javascript: they receive an event